cnr-isti-vclab/ReviewerNet/parser/README.md

 Once exectued, the script checks the presence of the needed libraries, asking the user to install fuzzywuzzy if not present; then the latest corpus manifest is downloaded.

 At this point the **download&parse** process is started: each file listed in the manifest is downloaded - as a gzip - and filtered.
-The resulting files are stored with the "-filtered" suffix.
+The resulting files are stored with the *-filtered* suffix.

 When all partitions have been downloaded and filtered the **merging phase** can start.
-Filtered corpus partitions are merged togheter and the personalized dataset are build.
+Filtered corpus partitions are merged together and the personalized datasets are built.

 Eventually the script asks the user whether to delete or not the interemediate files (gzipped/filtered partitions).